MA Game Art

 Each 30-credit module on the course requires students to commit 300 hours of study, with one 60 credit module which requires 600 hours of study.
 Some of these hours will be formally supervised in the learning environment and others will involve students carrying out private study.

-For more details about modules, credits and workload, please check the programme specifications.
+For more details about modules, credits and workload, see the full course specifications.

 - Substance Painter